 The next few sections will walk through the two main C2 profiles and how they work along with what C2 profile code means for the server and for an agent.

-The documentation container (by default on port 8080) contains detailed information about the OPSEC considerations, traffic flow, and more for each container.
+The documentation container contains detailed information about the OPSEC considerations, traffic flow, and more for each container when you install the c2 profile.
 From the C2 Profiles page, you can click the blue document icon to automatically open up the local documentation website to that profile.